 TIRRC works to protect the integrity of the refugee resettlement program at the local and state level.
 Together with our national partners, we promote federal policies that welcome and support successful refugee integration.

-For more information or to join the campaign, contact Ashley at firstname.lastname@example.org.
+For more information or to join the campaign, contact Judith at firstname.lastname@example.org.

 We're Going to Court to Defend Refugee Resettlement

 In 2016, the state legislature took the extreme step of voting to sue the federal government in an effort to end refugee resettlement.
 Although the attorney general refused to file the suit, noting that the case was likely to lose, the Tennessee General Assembly didn't listen.
 In March, the state filed their lawsuit, betraying our values, putting resettlement at risk, and potentially setting a dangerous precedent for communities across the country.